Alfred Somerset: Military career

 Somerset was gazetted in January 1847, at age 17, to the 52nd Oxfordshire Light Infantry.
 Four months later, he was transferred to the 13th Light Infantry, with which he served in Ireland, Scotland, and on foreign service.

 In 1859, amid growing fear that Napoleon III's Second French Empire would invade Britain, the Royal Commission on the Defence of the United Kingdom led to the introduction of Volunteer Forces.
 In 1860, Somerset raised the 35th Middlesex, a company of civilians in Enfield.

 The following year, he took command the 40th, formed from legal professionals from eight companies at Gray's Inn, which absorbed the 35th.
 The new battalion was renamed the Central London Rifle Rangers; later known as The Rangers, it would operate for a century, sending battalions to both world wars.

 In 1864, Somerset was promoted to major of the Central London Rifle Rangers.
 In 1866, he was promoted to Lieutenant-Colonel Commandant of the West Middlesex Rifle Volunteer Corps, and five years later to Honorary Colonel.

-He also remained active outside the Volunteer Corps and was for many yers commander of the King's Own Royal Tower Hamlets Militia (now the 7th Battalion Rifle Brigade).
+He also remained active outside the Volunteer Corps and was for many years commander of the King's Own Royal Tower Hamlets Militia (now the 7th Battalion Rifle Brigade).